Skip to main content

 Those extensions provide the structural metadata storage.
 Metadata - represented as entities and properties - may be closely associated with parts of 3D content, with data representations appropriate for large, distributed datasets.
 For the most detailed use cases, properties allow vertex- and texel-level associations; higher-level property associations are also supported.

 One glTF resource might include more than one metadata class.
 That means that parts of a mesh might be associated with different sets of properties.
-For example, the glTF might have bridges and buildings classes.
+For example, a glTF might have bridges and buildings classes.
 In that case, one part of the mesh is related to bridges properties (eg. construction_year, type) and another part of the mesh is related to buildings properties (eg. construction_year, height, number_of_floors, ownership).

 In case when the input 3DTiles dataset has multiple metadata classes, the tile-converter provides a promt to select one class from the list: